 - The doctor suspected melanoma appear after history-taking and physical examination.

 Many of the tests used for the initial diagnosis of cancer, are used to determine the stage of the disease.
 In melanoma than 1 mm thick are assigned more extensive tests, studying the propagation or metastasis.
 It is also possible to assign the analysis , checking the overall health of the treatment program planning.
-Of melanoma of Diagnosis in Assuta hospital A may the include the the following tests.
+Of melanoma of Diagnosis in the Assuta the clinic may the include the the following tests.

 - History and physical examination.